-Uncluttered by the complexities of plot and character that daunt so many readers of his longer masterpieces, Tolstoy's tales illuminate eternal truths with forceful brevity, Whit inspired by a sense of spiritual certainty, their narrative quality, subtle humor, and visionary power life them far above the common run of pious religious literature.
+Uncluttered by the complexities of plot and character that daunt so many readers of his longer masterpieces, Tolstoy's tales illuminate eternal truths with forceful brevity.
+Inspired by a sense of spiritual certainty, their narrative quality, subtle humor, and visionary power lift them far above the common run of pious religious literature.

 From the title work, "Walk in the Light," a parable that reflects Tolstoy's fascination with the early Christians, to beloved tales such as "Ivan the Fool," "A Prisoner in the Caucasus," and "What Men Live By," the stories in this volume have stood the test of time both as fiction and reflections on the meaning and content of Christian faith.

 For Children God Sees the Truth, But Waits; A Prisoner in the Caucasus; The Bear-Hunt

 Popular Tales What Men Live By; A Spark Neglected Burns the House; Two Old Men; Where Love Is, God Is

 A Fairy Tale The Story of Ivan the Fool

 Stories Written to Pictures Evil Allures but Good Endures; Little Girls Wiser than Men; Ilyas

 Folktales Retold The Three Hermits; The Imp and the Crust; How Much Land Does a Man Need?; A Grain as Big as a Hen's Egg; The Godson; The Repentant Sinner; The Empty Drum

 Adaptations from the French The Coffeehouse of Surat; Too Dear!